idfy/isr-plug/README.md

 **Potential Issue: Concurrent Background Refreshes**

 Phoenix handles requests using multiple concurrent processes.
-ETS provides shared memory on a single node, and operations like checking the cache or updating it are generally safe.
-However, there's a subtle **race condition** specifically related to triggering the **background refresh task**:
+ETS provides shared memory on a single node.
+There's a subtle **race condition** specifically related to triggering the **background refresh task**:

 1.  **Request A (Process A):** Checks the cache, finds stale data, decides a background refresh is needed.
 2.  **Request B (Process B):** *Almost simultaneously*, checks the cache, finds the *same* stale data, and *also* decides a background refresh is needed.